lightningdevkit/ldk-sample/README.md

   - a Btc Core node (bitcoind), external, for obtaining UTXOs and as a block source
 - It simulates a rudimentary wallet: imported from mnemonic, single address used, private key stored.
 - At channel open, funding tx is created, from wallet address, using wallet-core
+- When funds are no longer used by LDK, and become spendable, transfers them to L1 wallet (main address)
+- It has setting for default LN peer (first-hop or routing node)
+- It has `opendc` (open default connection) to connect to default peer
 - LDK state is stored in LDK data dir (as in original sample app)